Jaden2708/BRG-ISEA/Lab1.md

 ### 1a Reflection Questions
 What challenges did you encounter during the virtual machine setup?
+I encounted a graphics card driver error.
+I solved it by switching to vmware instead.

 What did you learn about virtualisation tools and their differences?
+I learnt that there are differernt virtualisation tools that are used for different purposes.
+A local VM is easier to reset, clone, test, and free.
+While cloud virtualisation are ahrder to reset, clone, and are usually paid subscriptions.

 How confident do you feel using Ubuntu after completing this lab?
+I feel more confident as compared to previously as this lab has given me hands on experience.

 In what ways can a virtualised Linux environment help in industry scenarios?
+A virtualised Linux environment helps in industry scenarios as it allows developers to create safe test environments before deloying live updates.

 What would you do differently if setting up another VM?
+I would immediately use vmware as it is more beginner friendly.

 # Lab 1a Ubuntu GUI & CLI Familiarisation + Software Installation Methods